xrheihwh/toonz_expansion_pack/plugin_utility_sdk/README.md

 Tahoma2D and OpenToonz from toonz sources do show off a few additional utils not used by the wrapper.
 Its not part of this repo because its not a core part of the sdk.
 You can find the sources to wolf or dwango plugins [here](https://www.github.com/tahoma2d/tahoma2d_plugins) or under the opentoonz plugins repo.

 In the include subdir is all the header files needed and the ctoonz_source contains the C wrapper sources.
-All my files are under zlib, rest is under the 3-Clause BSD license.
+All my files are under zlib, Toonz soures are under the 3-Clause BSD license, libvips is under the LGPL.